tbazant/ai-prompts/docbook/docbook-glossary.md

-# Creating a glossary from a Docbook assembly file

-Analyze all files from the doc-modular repository that are referenced in openwebui.asm.xml to enhance the glossary AI-glossary.xml.
+Analyze all files from the cody://repository repository that are referenced from @ASSEMBLY-FILE to enhance the glossary in @GLOSSARY-FILE.
 Follow these rules:

 * if the term has an acronym, insert the acronym first and delimit it from the literal version with a comma
 * do not capitalize the literal part if not necessary